PBalogMi/playwright_test_email/README.md

 The primary goal was to establish a straightforward BDD testing environment.
-However, it comes with clear drawbacks: each Scenario Outline in the [block.feature](/basic_bdd_tests/email_tests/features) file includes login/logout steps, and there's also the issue of opening/closing a web page each time.
+However, it comes with clear drawbacks: each Scenario Outline in the [block.feature](/basic_bdd_tests/email_tests/features/block.feature) file includes login/logout steps, and there's also the issue of opening/closing a web page each time.

-1. In the [block.feature](/basic_bdd_tests/email_tests/features) file, please fill out 'Examples:' tables with Gmail credentials (eamil, password, account_name) and account information (name_from_contacts, email_address_from_contacts) from contacts list where test email should be sent.
+1. In the [block.feature](/basic_bdd_tests/email_tests/features/block.feature) file, please fill out 'Examples:' tables with Gmail credentials (email, password, account_name) and account information (name_from_contacts, email_address_from_contacts) from contacts list where test email should be sent.

    ⚠️ **Warning: Protect Your Credentials**

    **Do not share credentials through any repository.
-Always ensure that before sharing your code or committing changes, all credentials are removed from 'Examples:' tables within [block.feature](/basic_bdd_tests/email_tests/features) files and also from [json_shared_credentials.json](/files/json_shared_credentials) file.
+Always ensure that before sharing your code or committing changes, all credentials are removed from 'Examples:' tables within [block.feature](/basic_bdd_tests/email_tests/features/block.feature) files and also from [json_shared_credentials.json](/files/json_shared_credentials/json_shared_credentials.json) file.
    Protect your sensitive information and avoid sharing it inadvertently.**